 If you sell your old cell phone and it gets into the wrong hands, what would someone find?

 A list of login passwords nestled in a page on your notepad?
 An app for your bank with your username and password automatically saved?
 Or maybe you have an attached email account with copies of pay stubs, financial statements, court documents, and more.
-Think of everything that’s on your phone right now.
+Think of everything that is on your phone right now.
 A lot of the information you store on your phone can be used by thieves to steal your identity.
 The smarter our phones get, the harder the hackers work.

 Selling Your Cell Phone is Dangerous